 I’ve posted about my press on nail obsession on Insta stories several times over the past few months and, every time, I’m asked, do imPRESS press on nails work?
 I first went down the fake nail rabbit hole when I saw Sherry of Young House Love singing the praises of glue on nails in her stories.
 I tried the Kiss glue on a few times and it went okay…but I’m just not enough of a perfectionist for that task.
 So, I tried Kiss’s imPRESS press on nails and, from the first day, I knew I had a winner.

 Yes!
 Absolutely.
-And, at $6.99-$11.99 a pack — from which I can get two sets — it’s a steal compared to a gel manicure.
+And, at $5.99-$11.99 a pack (they’re cheap at Target!)— from which I can get two sets — it’s a steal compared to a gel manicure.
 Plus, the longest I’ve had mine on is 15 days — which is about what I’d expect from a $35+ tip gel manicure.
 However, the key is in the application and the upkeep, so I’m going to run through the dos and don’ts of press on nails.

 - The nails come with an alcohol prep pad.
 Do not forget to use this!
 It cleans your nails pre-application.
 On the second set that you’ll get from the pack, use nail polish remover for the same result.

-- Press on each nail, thumbs last (you need to use your thumbs to do the rest!).
-Press each nail on, rolling across the nail to get every edge stuck.
+- Then, press on the nail, working your way around glue then press, then doing your thumbs last (you need to use your thumbs to do the rest!).
+Roll your finger across the entire nail to get every edge stuck.

-- I realized early on that it’s not unusual to get one caught and it flips off or to have not applied one correctly, so I invested the $4 to get a bottle of brush-on nail glue.
+- I realized early on that it’s not unusual to get one caught and it flips off or to have not applied one correctly, so brush-on nail glue is a must have.
 This way, if one nail pops off and the rest are still going strong, I’ll just glue it back on and have the set for a few more days.
+I just always have the bottle in my purse.

 - So, how do I get them off?
 Eventually, the glue will start to wear off and they’ll just pop off.
 You’ll see the edges towards your nail bed start to separate (ugh, it’s the worst when you catch a loose one in your hair…but it’s just like gel or dip does) and that’s when you can pop them off.